Anomalous Tau Neutrino Appearance from Light Mediators in Short-Baseline Neutrino Experiments

 By contrast, the signal fluxes from (i) and (iii) are proportional to $g_{B-L}^2$.
 Therefore, for $m_V\lesssim 500$~MeV, the contribution from (ii) can exist even for small $g_{B-L}$ values suppressing the contributions from (i) and (iii).
 Fig.~\ref{fig:B-3Ltau}($b$) shows the sensitivity reaches with Choice I. Existing limits compiled in {\it e.g.}, Ref.~\cite{Bauer:2018onh} are shown by the gray region and the brown regions show the PIENU~\cite{PIENU:2021clt} and NA62~\cite{NA62:2021bji} limits interpreted with parameter choice I. We find that mesonic contributions are subdominant and proton bremsstrahlung contributions govern the sensitivity reaches, allowing us to explore a certain range of new parameter space without the $\nu_\tau$-optimized mode of DUNE.
 On the other hand, the sensitivity reaches in Fig.~\ref{fig:B-3Ltau}($c$) suggest that the scenario with parameter choice II would allow the charged-meson contributions to dominate over the other contributions.
 Therefore, the $\nu_\tau$-optimized mode measurement (green curves) would benefit from the charged mesons significantly.

 Finally, Fig.~\ref{fig:B-3Ltau}($d$) shows the sensitivity reaches in the context of the $B-3L_\tau$ model with parameter choice I. Since charged mesons, muons, and electrons are uncharged under $B-3L_\tau$, the $V$ emission from the charged mesons occurs again via kinetic mixing.
 Therefore, the charged-meson contributions with choice I are negligible.
-The gray region shows the existing limits compiled in Ref.~\cite{Bauer:2018onh}.
-The constraints from the neutrino non-standard interactions (NSI)~\cite{Heeck:2018nzc} are somewhat stronger than the other constraints shown in the plot.
-However, the NSI constraints are model-dependent and can be potentially avoided, {\it e.g.}, in the presence of an additional scalar NSI~\cite{Ge:2018uhz, Babu:2019iml} which could cancel the negative contribution from vector NSI induced by $V$.
-Therefore, we omit the NSI limits here.
+The gray region shows the existing limits compiled in Ref.~\cite{Bauer:2018onh}, plus the constraint from the measurement of the tau neutrino rate at DONuT~\cite{Kling:2020iar}.
+We have also shown the constraint from the neutrino non-standard interactions (NSI)~\cite{Heeck:2018nzc,Coloma:2020gfv} by the purple line.
+Note that the NSI constraint is somewhat stronger than the other constraints shown in the plot; however, it is model-dependent and can be potentially avoided, {\it e.g.}, in the presence of an additional scalar NSI~\cite{Ge:2018uhz, Babu:2019iml} which could cancel the negative contribution from vector NSI induced by $V$.
 In any case, our results suggest that ICARUS-NuMI would explore a part of the unexplored regions of parameter space.
 DUNE, even {\it without} the $\nu_\tau$-optimized mode, would extend the sensitivity reach much further, even surpassing the NSI constraints (if applicable) and probing up to $m_V\sim3.5$~GeV, before the $Z\to \tau\tau$ constraints take over.

-{\bf Conclusions and discussion.} We investigated the physics potential of an anomalous $\nu_\tau$ appearance at the near detectors of two example beam-focused neutrino experiments, DUNE and ICARUS-NuMI, in the presence of a dark-sector mediator $(V)$ interacting with the tau neutrinos.
-We argued that charged mesons can be the main source of $\nu_\tau$'s as not only the BR of their three-body decay, {\it e.g.}, $K^\pm \to \ell^{\pm} \barparenb{\nu}_\ell \ V$ ($V \to \nu_\tau \bar\nu_\tau$), can be significantly enhanced compared to their corresponding two-body decay but also the charged-meson flux gets focused by the magnetic horn system, resulting in a focused $\nu_\tau$ flux toward the detector.
-For the mediators allowing for hadronic interactions, the bremsstrahlung of the incident proton beam can be an additional great source of $\nu_\tau$'s, especially when the charged-meson-induced production is kinematically forbidden.
-It is thus strongly motivated to search for the anomalous $\nu_\tau$ appearance at the near detectors of the beam-based neutrino experiments, like ICARUS and DUNE.